PrecisionHawk/model-api/doc/general_info.md

 * `:model_class` - If configured, the ActiveRecord model class associated with the API endpoint
 * `:user` - The currently-logged-in user
 * `:user_id` - ID of the currently-logged-in user
+* `:exclude_associations` - Array of association names which are to be excluded from API response

 *Note API-specific additional options may be universally included by overriding the `prepare_options()` method in the API controller.*